 Reshaping the Built Spaces on the French Broad in Asheville, NC

-River Arts District of Asheville was once the home of manufacturing, a stockyard & auction, railroad roundhouse and warehouses along the French Broad River. among the oldest rivers in America.
-Artists and small business began to move to some of these buildings, and open work sites in the mid-1980’s.
-Many of them drawn by affordable space, a vibrant music scene and regional craft-art schools.
+River Arts District of Asheville was once the home of manufacturing, a stockyard & auction, a railroad roundhouse, and warehouses along the French Broad River. among the oldest rivers in America.
+Artists and small businesses began to move to some of these buildings, and open work sites in the mid-1980s.
+Many of them are drawn by affordable space, a vibrant music scene, and regional craft-art schools.

-The Southern Highland Craft Guild, with headquarters at the Folk Art Center on the Blue Ridge Parkway in Asheville, NC laid the foundations.
+The Southern Highland Craft Guild, with headquarters at the Folk Art Center on the Blue Ridge Parkway laid the foundations for the existing community.
 The Guild was formed in 1930 to promote mountain crafts-people so they might supplement farm income and preserve heritage crafts.
-For the last 80*years the Guild has successfully done this through educational outreach, exhibitions, the Craft Fairs of the Southern Highlands, and through craft shops.
+For the last 80 years, the Guild has successfully done this through educational outreach, exhibitions, the Craft Fairs of the Southern Highlands, and craft shops.
 Traditional and fine craft along with the deeply rooted music scene has helped to build the arts community.
 Penland School, Arrowmont School and J.C.
-Campbell Folk School all within driving distance.
-Asheville has seen the growth of a unique, diverse and ever changing arts community that has grown up as art students found Asheville area and the mountains inspired creativity and connection.
+Campbell Folk School are all within driving distance.
+Asheville has seen the growth of a unique, diverse, and ever-changing arts community that has grown up as art students found Asheville area and the mountains inspired creativity and connection.

-From the mid 1960s to 80s, other small companies leased the site and manufactured blankets, both spinning and weaving.
+From the mid-1960s to the 80s, other small companies leased the site and manufactured blankets, both spinning and weaving.
 In 1978, Biltmore Carpets was operating in part of the building, and in 1989, Loren Cook Company, manufacturers of fans for industry, moved into the North warehouse on the property and is still here today.

 From Candle Station to Riverview Station